frederik-hoeft/to-clip/README.md

 Executing `toclip test` will put `"it works :)"` into your clipboard.
 Similarly `toclip test-code-point` will yield `𝅘𝅥𝅯`.

 It is highly recommended to use this with PowerToys Run (with `toclip` in the PATH)

+The `Description` in the `toclip.mappings.json` mappings is optional.